This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-In our case, we’ve been through a first lockdown that included 5 months of no school.
+In our case, we’ve been through a first lockdown with children that included 5 months of no school.
 What I’ve learnt then helps me through this one now – though having kids in school this time around makes it different.
 Yet we are all burned out and drained by the whole situation, so I can’t say this time around it’s easier.

-Release the pressure
+Release the pressure and lower the expectations

 Wake up in the morning and have absolutely no expectations.
 Make a generic plan that will give you a sense of control and predictability.
-Don’t force yourself into checking a to-do list or to plan activities with or for your kids – let things just happen when and if they do.
+Don’t force yourself into checking a to-do list or planning activities with or for your kids.
+Let things just happen when and if they do.

-In the meantime, just give yourself a break from trying to be perfect.
+In the meantime, give yourself a break from trying to be perfect.
 You deserve it.
 You get to be imperfect during a lockdown.
 You can go back to striving for perfection when the restrictions are over.
 Until then, take one day at a time with fewer expectations and to-do lists.

 Image from the personal archive (also posted on my Instagram grid): photo taken during the first lockdown with children, during the weeks I would still put pressure on myself to be a perfect mum and ‘teacher’ at the same time.